 This Halloween, many people will watch scary movies about zombies, vampires and werewolves.
 That’s all in good fun, but when it comes to making plans for the future, sometimes we need a heavy dose of reality.
 These statistics show why the financial impact of disability is scarier than any movie monster:

-• You have a greater chance of becoming disabled than you do of becoming a vampire.
-The CDC says that 61 million adults in the U.S. have at least one disability.
+- You have a greater chance of becoming disabled than you do of becoming a vampire.
+The CDC says more than 70 million adults in the U.S. have at least one disability.
 There have been exactly 0 verifiable accounts of U.S. adults being turned into an actual vampire.

-This is a nice cushion, certainly.
-If someone experiences an unexpected layoff, $62,000 would give them some breathing room while they look for a new job.
-This amount could also give people the flexibility to take some time off work to deal with a family emergency even if they don’t have paid leave.
+Six months of savings sounds like a nice cushion.
+If someone experienced an unexpected layoff, this amount of savings would give them some breathing room while they look for a new job.
+This amount could also give people the flexibility to take some time off work to deal with a family emergency even if they didn’t have paid leave.
+But what happens when the six months are up and you still can’t work?

 Some people might have more than average savings, or they might be able to tighten their belts and reduce their spending, but with housing and food costs on the rise, this may be easier said than done.
 Someone who’s unable to work because of an illness or injury might also have out-of-pocket medical bills on top of all the regular living expenses.